Skip to content

 Don’t have a local Keycloak instance?
 The simplest testing path is utilizing uds-core, specifically the dev-identity task.
 This will create a k3d cluster with Istio, Pepr, Keycloak, and Authservice.

-Once that cluster is up and healthy and after making theme changes:
+Once that cluster is up and healthy and after making theme changes, utilize this task to :

 1. Execute this command: